kevinneuman/terraform-aws-ecs/README.md

 # terraform-aws-ecs

-An example of deploying AWS ECS with Terraform
+An AWS infrastructure deployment example using Terraform.
+Excludes load balancers and auto-scaling for ECS, and does not deploy RDS in Multi-AZ to keep costs down.

+## AWS Infrastructure